smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	   your Express apps by setting various HTTP headers.
 It's not a silver bullet, but it can help;
 	9. Full client logging;
 	10. Instrumentation;
+	11. Size limits (100M); 100 files - this is be BusBoy processing exception filesLimit/fieldsLimit/partsLimit;

 	Todo:

-	11. Documentation [in progress];
+	12. Documentation [in progress];
-	12. JSON injection protection [will be a regexp];
+	13. JSON injection protection [will be a regexp];
-	13. Size limits (100M) - this is be BusBoy processing exception filesLimit/fieldsLimit/partsLimit [needs testing];
 	14. Connection timeout (connect/post connect) limits - as previous;
 	15. Integration to build, severeal options:
 		i.
 Replace topojson_convert.js;